tavisshore/JPM/README.md

     - The system adds a seasonality weighting to data: `seasonal_weight = 1.1`
     - Or a **Temporal Attention** layer learns the optimal weight: `learnable_seasonal_weight = True`

+  N.B.
+Ground truth currently shows as $0 when predicting future quarter but it is of course unknown.

   ```bash
   python scripts/question_1/ml/lstm.py --industry tech